AdFabConnect/adfab-gulp-boilerplate/README.md

 Here is a list of current taks available:
 * sass: to compile scss into css file, with autoprefixer, sourcemaps for development, minify for production
 * less: as sass, but for less
+* sasslint: checks your sass code
+* lesshint: checks your less code
 * postcss: the same, but for postcss
 * [fonticon](https://www.npmjs.com/package/gulp-iconfont): takes all svg files in a folder to create a fonticon and a [css/less/sass](https://www.npmjs.com/package/gulp-iconfont-css) file to be included in your final css
 * jslibs: concatenates and uglify all your js libs into one single file